61 Garpar Lane

-61 Garpar Lane is a Bengali social drama film directed by Rajesh Dutta, Ipsita Roy sarkar and produced by Abhishek De Sarkar.
+61 Garpar Lane is a Bengali social drama film directed by Rajesh Dutta, Ipsita Roy Sarkar and produced by Abhishek De Sarkar.
 This film was released on 17 February 2017 under the banner of Actor Studio.
 Nachiketa Chakraborty is the music director of the movie.

 Plot

 Eight tenants with their families live in an age old house of Jagadish Ghosh in Kolkata.
-Jagadish's only daughter Jhinuk is married with an engineer, Supratik and lives in Chandannagar.
-One day Supratik decides to sell the old property to a promoter Mr. Bajoria for handful of money.
-Facing the crisis those families join hands.
+Jagadish's only daughter Jhinuk is married to an engineer, Supratik and lives in Chandannagar.
+One day Supratik decides to sell the old property to a promoter Mr. Bajoria for a handful of money.
+Facing the crisis, those families join hands.